metadatacenter/cedar-artifact-library/README.md

 A class called `ListFieldBuilder` can be used to create a CEDAR list field.

-When creating a list field, a list of options can be supplied.
+A list of options can be supplied when creation a list field.
 Whether an option is selected by default can also be indicated.

-Using this class, we can create a list field representing a question with options Moderna/Pfizer/None, with None as the default as follows:
+Using this class, we can create a list field representing a question with options Moderna/Pfizer/None, with None selected by default as follows:

 ```java
     FieldSchemaArtifact fieldSchemaArtifact = FieldSchemaArtifact.listFieldBuilder().